aalhour/C-Sharp-Algorithms/.github/CONTRIBUTING.md

 ## Submitting a Pull Requests

+Pull requests should be submitted from your cloned repository's `master` branch to the upstream `master` branch.
+Please make sure that you rebase your local branch against the upstream branch before you submit your pull request.

-After you commit your code, please submit your changes with a pull-request, you can do this on GitHub or through git.
-Please make sure to refer to the [Pull Request Guideline](PULL_REQUEST_TEMPLATE.md) when creating a new one.
+Please make sure to refer to the [Pull Request Guideline](PULL_REQUEST_TEMPLATE.md) when submitting a new one.

 ## Coding Conventions